 OmniROM - for the OmniSwitch toolbar

-Designed by former CyanogenMod devs (Xplodwild, Chainfire, Dees_Troy, Pulser and Entropy) in late 2013, OmniROM is a no-frills ROM, basically offering the Stock Android experience with some nice extras.
+Designed by former CyanogenMod devs (Xplodwild, Chainfire, Dees_Troy, Pulser and Entropy) in late 2013, OmniROM is a no-frills ROM, which basically offers the Stock Android experience with some nice extras.

 OmniROM supports the ability to launch apps by tapping on the time and date in the notifications menu, it can add a notification counter in the status bar to show the number notifications you've received, and has the ability to manage the display brightness just by sliding your finger along the notifications bar.

-OmniROM's standout feature, however, is the "OmniSwitch" shortcut.
-The OmniSwitch is a quick-menu which you can load with shortcuts and jump from any part of your phone to any app, or vice versa, and it is completely customizable.
+OmniROM's standout feature, however, is the OmniSwitch shortcut.
+The OmniSwitch is a quick-menu that you can load with shortcuts and jump from any part of your phone to any app, or vice versa, and it is completely customizable.

-Lollipop nightlies for OmniROM will be arriving shortly, head to OmniROM.org for more.
+Lollipop nightlies for OmniROM started back in June.
+Head to OmniROM.org for more.

 AOKP - for complete control and tons of customization options

-Stable releases are far and few between but after a break from October last year, a post on the AOKP website in March revealed that work would soon be starting on "proper" Lollipop builds.
+Stable releases are few and far between.
+After a break from October last year, a post on the AOKP website in March revealed that work would soon be starting on 'proper' Lollipop builds, but things have remained quiet since then.
 We'll be keeping an eye on this one.
 To learn more, visit AOKP.co.

 The custom ROM database

-Of course, this is by no means an exhaustive and you might want to do a little more research into other custom ROMs that are currently available.
+This list is by no means exhaustive and you might want to do a little more research into other custom ROMs that are currently available.
 Thankfully, the fine ladies and gents over at the XDA Developers Forum have put together a custom ROM database that compares all the features of the major custom ROMs at a glance.
 It's a great resource.
+The page was down at the time of writing, but keep an eye on it, as it may well be back up soon.

 What do you think is the best custom ROM on Android?
 Let us know in the comments below.